 The great advantage of this protocol is its high compatibility.
 Desktop browsers, Android devices, smart TVs, and iOS mobile devices are compatible with HLS.
 HTML5 video players are also natively compatible with HLS, compared to HDS and RTMP.

 Aside from HLS’ broader device support and HTML5 player support, this protocol is one of the most secure on the market.
-That’s what makes HLS the perfect protocol for streaming live video to massive viewer bases.
+That makes HLS the perfect protocol for streaming live video to massive viewer bases.

 The only notable downside to the HLS protocol is the high latency when broadcast lives.